CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Introduction

 \section{Introduction}

-Mobile robots are increasingly essential for assisting humans in unknown and unstructured environments, such as households, hospitals, and warehouses.
-To operate effectively, they must be capable of interpreting and responding to implicit human demands, even when target objects are uncertain or not explicitly specified.
-For instance, a hungry person instinctively seeks food based on internal cues rather than direct instructions.
-Similarly, demand-driven navigation (DDN)~\cite{ddn, mo-ddn} enables robots to locate objects that fulfill such implicit needs without relying on predefined object lists or locations.
-However, as shown in Figure~\ref{fig:first} (a), conventional data-driven DDN methods~\cite{ddn,mo-ddn} depend heavily on extensive pre-collected data for model training and decision-making, limiting their generalization to novel scenarios and vague instructions.
+Mobile robots are becoming indispensable in dynamic and unstructured environments such as households, hospitals, and warehouses.
+To operate effectively and naturally within these human-centric spaces, they must move beyond simple command execution to interpret and respond to implicit human demands.
+This capability is particularly critical when target objects are uncertain or not explicitly specified.
+For instance, a hungry person instinctively seeks food based on internal cues, rather than following a direct instruction like "find the apple on the kitchen counter".
+Similarly, demand-driven navigation (DDN)~\cite{ddn, mo-ddn} enables robots to locate objects that fulfill such implicit needs without relying on predefined object lists or known locations.
+However, as illustrated in Figure~\ref{fig:first} (a), conventional data-driven DDN methods~\cite{ddn,mo-ddn} are fundamentally constrained by their heavy reliance on extensive, pre-collected datasets for training and decision-making.
+This dependence curtails their adaptability and generalization when encountering novel scenarios or vaguely phrased instructions.